 On 16 September 1970, 5 or 6 pilots, including myself, were briefed by Captain Geoff Lushey, the new F27 Fleet/Training Manager.
 A former RAAF Mustang and Meteor sergeant/pilot, Geoff had been awarded a Distinguished Flying Medal – DFM, while serving in Korea.
-He was tall and slim, I thought with a passing resemblance to the actor, Gregory Peck.
+He was tall and slim, with a passing resemblance (I thought) to one of my favourite actors, Gregory Peck.
 His demeanour was both impressive and imposing and already he had a reputation for demanding high standards from his licence renewal ‘checkees’.
 We had not met, previously.

 Sgt Pilot Geoff Lushey DFM